magland/mcps/servers/dandi-semantic-search/README.md

 This MCP server provides semantic search functionality for DANDI datasets.

+This is based on embedding vectors for [these summaries](https://github.com/magland/ai_generated_dandiset_summaries).
+Right now there is no mechanism to automatically update the embeddings based on new dandisets being added or dandisets being updated.

 ## Overview

 The server connects to the DANDI Semantic Search API endpoint to find datasets based on natural language queries.
 It returns a list of DANDI dataset IDs ordered by relevance to the query.